600 grams of spaghetti

-Spaghetti alla carbonara is one of the most representative dishes of Italian cuisine, an emblematic recipe that summarizes its philosophy: with a few, simple, sumptuous ingredients you can make a culinary masterpiece.
+Spaghetti alla carbonara is one of the most representative dishes of Italian cuisine.
+This emblematic recipe summarizes its philosophy: you can make a culinary masterpiece with a few simple, sumptuous ingredients.

 What is Carbonara?

-Carbonara is a dish of pasta seasoned with browned guanciale (a kind of bacon), pepper, Pecorino Romano cheese and beaten eggs, which have to cook only with the heat released from pasta.
+Carbonara is a dish of pasta seasoned with browned guanciale (a kind of bacon), pepper, Pecorino Romano cheese, and beaten eggs, which have to cook only with the heat released from the pasta.

 Bacon, pancetta, speck: they should not be used.
 Guanciale is the real deal, pure greasy magic, and if you take away its golden fat, pasta alla Carbonara becomes flat and dull.

-If you are on a diet or do not find Guanciale do not make pasta alla carbonara, it is very simple: sometimes nothing is better than something…
+If you are on a diet or do not find guanciale, do not make pasta alla Carbonara, it is elementary: sometimes nothing is better than something.

-Today we are going to offer you the Roman original recipe of pasta carbonara, where guanciale rules, in fact, all the flavor, we could say “the juice”, comes from this little jewel.
+Today we will offer you the original Roman recipe of pasta carbonara, where guanciale rules.
+All the flavor, we could say, “the juice,” comes from this little jewel.

-Guanciale is the part of the pig that starts from the cheek and arrives at the end of the neck, which is reserved for 3 months of aging, after being salted and peppered.
+Guanciale is the part of the pig that starts from the cheek and arrives at the end of the neck, which is reserved for three months of aging after being salted and peppered.

-But back to our pasta alla carbonara: the recipe is straightforward, but not simple, so do not worry we will reveal all the secrets to make the perfect carbonara dish.
+But back to our pasta alla carbonara: the recipe is straightforward, so do not worry.
+We will reveal all the secrets to make the perfect carbonara dish.

 There is no need to disturb Tullio Servilio nor the sect of the Carbonari for the birth of this dish, which probably was born during the Second World War when an unknown chef mixed the typical ingredients of the English breakfast (eggs and bacon) as dressing for a simple dish of spaghetti.